I was sexually harassed at work. Here’s my advice for interns

 Before I started, my manager sent me a birthday present.
 He also sent me texts with music suggestions and encouraging words during the negotiation process.
 I responded with excitement, looking forward to a congenial working relationship.
 I thought nothing of it.
 I was joining a “family,” and I knew this mode of communication was pretty normal in the startup community.

 But in his case, I found out that the behavior wasn’t normal; it was predatory.
 In my new role, he pursued me romantically, and the ensuing stress that occurred stretched my capacities to the limit.
 The work environment became increasingly difficult.
-Sure, there were some things I should have done things differently.
+Sure, there were some things I should have done differently.
 Regardless, predatory behavior at work is not acceptable, and managers who treat employees cavalierly and disrespectfully shouldn’t be allowed to rise through the ranks.

 We didn’t have HR, and I didn’t trust the leadership, so I didn’t tell anyone what happened.
 Instead, I confided in friends, eventually choosing to stay and keep working toward my goals.
 But I didn’t have that opportunity.